google/WebFundamentals/src/content/en/fundamentals/getting-started/service-worker/service-worker-install-step.markdown

 // Set the callback for the install step self.addEventListener('install', function(event) {
   // Perform install steps
 });
 {% endhighlight %}

 Inside of our install callback, we need to take the following steps:

-1. Open a cache
+1. Open a cache.
-2. Cache our files
+2. Cache our files.
-3. Confirm whether all the required assets are cached or not
+3. Confirm whether all the required assets are cached or not.

 {% highlight javascript %}
 var CACHE_NAME = 'my-site-cache-v1';